Gobi-Stories/Gobi-Web-Integration/README.md

 ### Be a paying customer

-For the time being you will also need to be a paying customer in order to have permission to publish your stories on the Web – contact us at [Gobitech](http://gobistories.co) for a tailored offer.
+For the time being you will also need to be a paying customer in order to have permission to publish your stories on the Web – contact us at [Gobi Technologies](http://gobistories.co) for a tailored offer.

 ### Access to your webpage's source